djipco/chrome-apps-serialport/README.md

 ## Compatibility

-This library should be compatible with version 8.x+ of `node-serialport` as well as pre-8.x versions.
-However, it does have one shortcoming:
+You should be able to use `chrome-apps-serialport` wherever `node-serialport` as long as you are within a Chrome App or within NW.js.
+The library does have a shortcoming:

 * Parsers are not implemented